How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Purified water – made by removing all impurities or “hardness” of the water through reverse osmosis.
 Drinking this helps reduce your chances of developing gallstones.
 It also absorbs toxins from your body and flushes them through your urinary system.

 • Alkaline water – or alkalized ionized water is produced by removing the acid content of the water and increasing its pH level.
-Alkaline water helps reduce the acid in our bloodstream, boosts metabolism, and prevents oxidation which leads to premature aging and diseases.
+Alkaline water helps reduce the acid in our bloodstream, boosts metabolism, and prevents oxidation, leading to premature aging and diseases.

 3. Conduct a Feasibility Study

-A feasibility study is a process of assessing a business idea in terms of practicality and its likelihood to succeed.
+A feasibility study assesses a business idea in terms of practicality and its likelihood to succeed.

 To produce a reliable feasibility study, the following factors are explored in great detail: